HoneyHoneyTeam/ESP32-Marauder-Pocket-Unit-GPS-Slim-Jim/README.md

 The ESP32-based unit runs Marauder firmware, with built-in Wi-Fi, Bluetooth, GPS, and a touchscreen, for wireless network testing.

-## What is difference between different versions of our Marauder units?

 <br/>

 ## Specification of the ESP32 Marauder Slim Jim